Jerrysmd/Jerrysmd.github.io/20190409_cperformance-optimization/index.md

-# C Project performance optimization
+# C Project Performance Tuning

 Performance optimization methods and ideas for large C projects.
 Performance optimization strategies for x86 projects that encounter performance bottlenecks when porting to low performance processors.
 <!--more-->